 As of 25/05/2018, GDPR (General Data Protection Regulation) will apply to all EU member states.
 GDPR is intended to give greater protection and rights to individuals, especially those who allow companies to use their personal information in exchange for ‘free services’.

 We (CMA) do NOT use personal information in exchange for free services.
 We do not sell your data, we do not use it other than in relation to processing claims – this is our purpose, what we do.

 Your insurer, our client, employs CMA to manage claims.
 We provide greater visibility and control of the data we manage.
 This is a reason your insurer engages with us – both you and they can trust CMA to use your data responsibly.

 We maintain appropriate technical, physical and organisational security measures to protect against any unauthorised access or damage to, or disclosure or loss of, your information.
-We hold ISO ISO 27001 (formally known as ISO/IEC 27001:2005) is a specification for an information security management system (ISMS).
+We maintain a security management system (ISMS).
 An ISMS is a framework of policies and procedures that includes all legal, physical and technical controls involved in an organisation’s information risk management processes.
-We are audited externally, in June each year not because we have to be but because we elect to be.

 Recipients or Categories of Recipients of The Personal Data